alexch/codelikethis/public/lessons/learn_to_code/variables.md

     color + fruit

 Changing a variable (using ASSIGNMENT) just changes the name of an object.
 It does *not* change the data inside the object.

-# Lab: Play In IRB

-Let's spend 15 minutes just playing around in IRB.
-Some things to try:

-* write a poem
-* YELL THE POEM
-* calculate 2 + 2 and more complicated things
-* assign your best friend to a variable
-* reverse your best friend's name
-* get a new best friend and reverse her too

 # Many pointers can point to the same thing